Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Acknowledgement

 \section{Acknowledgement}

 Authors are thankful to Prof. Andrew Stuart for interesting conversations regarding convergence properties of MCMC algorithms, and to Prof. Jonathan Mattingly for pointing out an error in an early draft of the manuscript.
-BH is partially supported by an NSERC postdoctoral fellowship.
+The authors are also grateful to the anonymous reviewers whose comments and suggestions helped us improve the article immensely.